zdeal1026/reactDirectory/directory/README.md

 ## Description

+This was a application built with react.
+You can use this application to get employee information, you can also search for the name or email of a particular employee.

 ## Installation

-To use this application, you must install your node modules along with express, mongoose, morgan, and compression.
-After the dependencies are installed you can run the application by using the "node server.js" command.
+To use this application, you must first create a react application (npx create-react-app) and then install the dependencies (npm i axios bootstrap react-dom).

 ## Usage

+This application was used to learn how to use axios.

 ## License